Jimmy Iovine: 1989–2014: Interscope Records

-For the next four years, Iovine, Interscope and Geffen began to see extended success from other artists including D12, AFI, Nelly Furtado, The Roots, Gwen Stefani (as a solo artist), The Game, Robin Thicke, Bone Thugs-n-Harmony, The Pussycat Dolls and others.
+For the next four years, Iovine, Interscope and Geffen saw extended success from other artists including D12, AFI, Nelly Furtado, The Roots, Gwen Stefani (as a solo artist), The Game, Robin Thicke, Bone Thugs-n-Harmony, The Pussycat Dolls and others.
 Iovine discovered Lady Gaga in 2007 who was sent to work with singer-songwriter Akon, who in exchange for his mentorship of Gaga, asked Iovine to sign her to Vincent Herbert's Streamline Records and Interscope.

 In 2014, Universal Music Group reported that Iovine was departing from Interscope Records, ending his twenty-five year tenure with the label and vacating his fifteen-year dual position as chairman and CEO of Interscope Geffen A&M Records (now Interscope Capitol Labels Group, as of 2024).
 It was confirmed that the Fueled by Ramen co-founder John Janick was hired as Iovine's replacement.
 Janick was hired to become Interscope's president and COO in 2012.
 The final artist Iovine signed to his label was J. Cole.
 On May 28, 2014, Iovine effectively vacated his CEO and chairman positions, while departing from Interscope.
 The news of his departure from the label occurred following the sale of his and Dr. Dre's headphone company, Beats Electronics, to Apple Inc.